-It is recommended that students place personal luggage tags on all items.
+Students should place personal luggage tags on all their items.
 This tag should include their name, address, home phone, and country.
 Blue Lake will provide numbered equipment tags for all instruments and luggage, but these are to assist with loading and unloading and only contain minimal information.